-Although Brexit has still to be negotiated, it is clear that many opportunities for investments exist and are performing strongly for existing and new investors.
+Although Brexit has still to be negotiated, it is clear that many opportunities for investments exist.
+These opportunities are performing strongly for existing and new investors.

 Not as Expected

 As much as Brexit was a shock to many, the majority of people believed the biggest upset would be to the economy.
-So far however the economy and investments in UK markets have been relatively strong and has grown consistently over the year following the June 2016 referendum.
+So far the economy and investments in UK markets have been relatively strong.
+In fact the economy has grown consistently over the year following the June 2016 referendum.
 Much of this growth has been widely attributed to the low value of the pound making Britain’s exports competitive.

-The majority of experts believe that following Article 50 being ‘triggered’ and the Brexit deals being completed there will be little change or influence on the stock market in the short term, but that the strength of the pound and the specific terms of the Brexit deals made will be the strongest factors in market movements as well as the speed of the global recovery in general.
+The majority of experts believe that following Article 50 being ‘triggered’ and the Brexit deals being completed there will be little change.
+In other words this shouldn’t have a large influence on the stock market in the short term.
+The strength of the pound and the specific terms of the Brexit deals made will be the strongest factors in market movements, as well as the speed of the global recovery in general.

 America and Trump

-Uncertainty in the US in terms of markets and the government also led to temporary volatility in American markets and although the volatility has decreased, growth is still slow, making Europe and the UK an attractive proposition, with comparatively higher growth and less volatility.
+Uncertainty in the US in terms of markets and the government also led to temporary volatility in American markets.
+The volatility has decreased, however growth is still slow, making Europe and the UK an attractive proposition, with comparatively higher growth and less volatility.

 At Connect Financial Services we select investments based upon many factors including the fund managers ability to react to the market changes quickly and appropriately.